A Guide to Aging in Community

 If you’re choosing aging in community over an assisted living facility, you will have to consider practical home improvements.
 Mobility and coordination tend to decline with age as the body loses muscle tone.
 Nursing homes are equipped to address residents’ decreased physical abilities by, for instance, installing handrails in corridors.
 However, you can take similar measures in your shared space.

 The bathroom is a priority because it’s used regularly every day.
 Since high tub ledges can be difficult to get over, have a standing shower installed that you walk directly into.
 Add a seat and railing for stability; take a look at this bathroom renovations guide for more handy ideas, like adding slip-proof mats to prevent falls on wet floors and raising the height of the toilet seat since many seniors have problems sitting and standing.
+Preventing falls among seniors is a priority for all, and the bathroom of particular note.

 A user-friendly kitchen is also important; this is actually the most-used room in your home during waking hours.
 Larger renovations could include moving the sink closer to the stove so you don’t have to lug heavy pots of water as far, for example.
 These kitchen renovations pointers are a great starting point, with suggestions such as installing a pullout pantry and rounding shelf and countertop edges.